DimitrisMaskalidis/Python-2.7-Project-001-4-11-2019-Best-Gamers-of-the-week./README.md

        b.
 Calls the def that you created at A2.

-       c.
-It prints the 10 Best players of the week when they write "END" at the nickname of the player.
+       c. print the 10 Best players of the week when they write "END" at the nickname of the player.

 3. Repeat 1 and 2 for a period of 52 weeks and at the end print the scores and the names of the 10 best players of that year.